gitforwork2/gitforwork.github.io/_posts/2017-4-30-h4-ead-application.md

 Even if you are currently not on H4 visa, but planning to change the status from other visa types you may be eligible.
 For example, H1 to H4 EAD applications can be concurrently applied.
 Similarly, USCIS also allows concurrent filing of F1 to H4 EAD change of status.

 ## H4 EAD premium processing
-H4 EAD application doesn't have premium processing on it's own.
-However, if your primary H1b spouse is due for a H1b extension, then H4 EAD can also be included with that application.
-If such H1b extension petitions are upgraded to premium processing, then as a courtesy USCIS also approves EAD within the premium time frame.
+Even though H4 EAD application cannot be applied in premium processing, it can take advantage of the H1b premium processing in certain scenarios.
+H4 EAD application can be bundled with the spouse's H1b extension package.
+And when such primary H1b application is applied through premium processing, USCIS applies the premium processing to H4 EAD too.
+So, you can get results within 15 days along with H1b results.
+If you plan ahead, you can take advantage of this feature.
+You just have to work with the H1b employer's attorneys to include the EAD application.

 ## H4 EAD Application fee
 $410 as of January 2017 (It used to be $380 earlier).
 Check the latest [USCIS filing fees](https://www.uscis.gov/forms/our-fees)